W. P. Carey Inc. (NYSE:WPC) Shares Purchased by Raub Brock Capital Management LP

 Raub Brock Capital Management LP raised its stake in shares of W. P. Carey Inc. (NYSE:WPC – Free Report) by 48.1% during the second quarter, according to the company in its most recent 13F filing with the SEC.
 The fund owned 5,390 shares of the real estate investment trust’s stock after buying an additional 1,750 shares during the quarter.
 Raub Brock Capital Management LP’s holdings in W. P. Carey were worth $364,000 at the end of the most recent reporting period.

 A number of other large investors have also recently bought and sold shares of the stock.
 Cozad Asset Management Inc. grew its holdings in W. P. Carey by 0.8% during the 2nd quarter.
 Cozad Asset Management Inc. now owns 57,424 shares of the real estate investment trust’s stock valued at $3,880,000 after buying an additional 477 shares during the last quarter.
-Fifth Third Bancorp grew its holdings in W. P. Carey by 8.5% during the 2nd quarter.
-Fifth Third Bancorp now owns 5,131 shares of the real estate investment trust’s stock valued at $347,000 after buying an additional 403 shares during the last quarter.
-Glass Jacobson Investment Advisors llc acquired a new stake in W. P. Carey during the 2nd quarter valued at $154,000.
-Alta Advisers Ltd acquired a new stake in W. P. Carey during the 2nd quarter valued at $47,000.
-Finally, Allspring Global Investments Holdings LLC grew its holdings in W. P. Carey by 209.1% during the 2nd quarter.
-Allspring Global Investments Holdings LLC now owns 4,955 shares of the real estate investment trust’s stock valued at $335,000 after buying an additional 3,352 shares during the last quarter.
+Fifth Third Bancorp boosted its holdings in shares of W. P. Carey by 8.5% during the second quarter.
+Fifth Third Bancorp now owns 5,131 shares of the real estate investment trust’s stock worth $347,000 after purchasing an additional 403 shares during the last quarter.
+Glass Jacobson Investment Advisors llc acquired a new stake in shares of W. P. Carey during the second quarter worth $154,000.
+Alta Advisers Ltd acquired a new stake in shares of W. P. Carey during the second quarter worth $47,000.
+Finally, Allspring Global Investments Holdings LLC boosted its holdings in shares of W. P. Carey by 209.1% during the second quarter.
+Allspring Global Investments Holdings LLC now owns 4,955 shares of the real estate investment trust’s stock worth $335,000 after purchasing an additional 3,352 shares during the last quarter.
 Institutional investors and hedge funds own 62.62% of the company’s stock.

 Analyst Upgrades and Downgrades

 WPC has been the topic of several analyst reports.
-Wells Fargo & Company initiated coverage on W. P. Carey in a report on Wednesday, September 20th.
-They set an “equal weight” rating and a $66.00 price objective on the stock.
-TheStreet cut W. P. Carey from a “b-” rating to a “c+” rating in a report on Wednesday.
-StockNews.com started coverage on W. P. Carey in a report on Thursday.
-They set a “hold” rating on the stock.
-BNP Paribas started coverage on W. P. Carey in a research report on Wednesday, June 14th.
-They issued an “underperform” rating and a $74.00 target price on the stock.
-Finally, JMP Securities cut their target price on W. P. Carey from $86.00 to $80.00 in a research report on Friday, June 23rd.
-Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $66.60.
+Raymond James decreased their price objective on W. P. Carey from $78.00 to $63.00 and set an “outperform” rating on the stock in a report on Monday, October 2nd.
+Bank of America cut their target price on W. P. Carey from $67.00 to $54.00 and set an “underperform” rating on the stock in a research report on Tuesday, September 26th.
+BMO Capital Markets lowered W. P. Carey from an “outperform” rating to a “market perform” rating and cut their target price for the stock from $75.00 to $60.00 in a research report on Tuesday, September 26th.
+Scotiabank cut their target price on W. P. Carey from $71.00 to $61.00 and set a “sector perform” rating on the stock in a research report on Thursday, September 28th.
+Finally, TheStreet lowered W. P. Carey from a “b-” rating to a “c+” rating in a research report on Wednesday.
+Two analysts have rated the stock with a sell rating, six have given a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of $66.60.

 W. P. Carey Stock Up 0.4 %